Precious-Ugwuadu/File-Sharing-and-Permission-Control/README.md

 Go to File Explorer > \\dc-1 > Click on "accounting" and it should open > Right Click > New > New Text Document > and I can create a new document.

-🔍 Lab Summary (Very Brief)
+🔍 Lab Summary

-In this lab, you created shared folders on DC-1 with different permission levels and tested access from Client-1 as a normal user.
-You also created a security group ("ACCOUNTANTS"), restricted folder access to that group, and verified access before and after adding the user to the group.
+In this lab, I created shared folders on DC-1 with different permission levels and tested access from Client-1 as a normal user.
+I also created a security group ("ACCOUNTANTS"), restricted folder access to that group, and verified access before and after adding the user to the group.
 This demonstrated how file sharing and group-based permissions work in a Windows domain.

 </p>